mmed002/Healthcare-associated-infections/README.md

 original Dataset downloaded from https://data.medicare.gov which is a national health insurance program in the United States, begun in 1966 under the Social Security Administration (SSA) and now administered by the Centers for Medicare and Medicaid Services (CMS).

+In our explanatory analysis, I tried to put only the plots that can answer our questions (in the introduction section), for further explorations please have a look at the exploratory_analysis notebook or html file.

+our slides were created with nbconvert using the following code: jupyter nbconvert explanatory_analysis.ipynb --to slides --post serve --template output_toggle

+if you try this please don't forget to put the plotly.js in the same directory, otherwise the plotly geo heatmap willnot be rendered in the slides.

+to sumup our findings:

 HAI_6 is the most common infection, and the HAI_3, HAI_4 are the least common.

 Hospitals are benchmarked according to their ability to predict and manage the observed infection cases, Opposed to the worse benchmarked, The best benchmarked facilities have a lower ratio interval and mean, high patient days or operations, a low confidence levels with a highly predicted cases but a lower observed cases mean.